buildingSMART/IFC4.3.x-development/docs/schemas/resource/IfcGeometricConstraintResource/Entities/IfcLinearPlacement.md

 # IfcLinearPlacement

-_IfcLinearPlacement_ provides a specialization of _IfcObjectPlacement_ in which the placement and axis direction of the object coordinate system is defined by a reference to a curve such as _IfcAlignmentCurve_.
+_IfcLinearPlacement_ provides a specialization of _IfcObjectPlacement_ in which the placement and axis direction of the object coordinate system is defined by a reference to a curve.
+RelativePlacement is therefore restricted to _IfcAxis2PlacementLinear_.

 ## Attributes